genesis-community/bosh-genesis-kit/README.md

 #### Database Params

-If using the subkit, you will not need to provide any additional database-related params.
+If using `db-internal-postgres` subkit, you will not need to provide any additional database-related params.
 However, if you are using either the external Postgres or external MySQL subkits, you will need to provide the following information, to point Cloud Foundry components at their databases: